 The School of Aeronautics and Astronautics undergraduate program normally begins in the second year, after completion of the common First Year Engineering Program.
 Find out how to enter First-Year Engineering and transition to Aeronautics and Astronautics on the AAE Admissions page.

 AAE is among the top aerospace engineering programs in the nation.
-We graduate more students than anyone else, and are ranked No. 3 in the 2024 U.S. News and World Report rankings of aerospace undergraduate programs.
+We graduate more students than anyone else, and are ranked No. 3 in the 2024 U.S. News & World Report rankings of aerospace undergraduate programs.

 The sophomore year sets the foundation of basic engineering, including statics, dynamics, elementary structures, thermodynamics, and a broad introduction to the design of both aircraft and spacecraft.